-NFTs are shaking up the ticketing industry.
+NFT tickets are shaking up the ticketing industry.
 Ticketers are using NFTs to expand their product offering and customer base, build communities and fan engagement, and capture control over resale markets.
-Discover how and why ticketing companies, sports franchises, record labels, and festivals are embracing NFTs.
+Discover how and why ticketing companies, sports franchises, record labels, and festivals are embracing NFT ticketing.

 Tickets, memorabilia, and merchandise have been high-value collectibles for years—NFTs just bring these into the digital realm.

-Today, NFTs are creating opportunities for growth, community building, and increased control in the ticketing industry.
-NFT ticketing expands not just what a ticket can be, but also your total addressable market and ability to engage fans.
+Discover how NFT tickets are creating opportunities for growth, community building, and increased control in the ticketing industry.
+Get inspiration from the leading NFT ticketing examples and companies and learn how NFT ticketing expands not just what a ticket can be, but also your total addressable market and ability to engage fans.